Georgemeka/simple_shell/README.md

-Readme file for C programming language
-# simple_shell
-# Simple_shell repository
+# Simple_shell
+ Application that replicates a typical simple shell program